BranchTaken/Hemlock/doc/tools/hocc.md

 Both programs interpret high-level human-written parser descriptions and produce output unfit for human consumption.
-However `hocc` has several distinguishing features relative to `yacc`, aside from interoperating with [Hemlock](https://github.com/BranchTaken/Hemlock) rather than [C](https://en.wikipedia.org/wiki/The_C_Programming_Language).
+However `hocc` has several distinguishing features relative to `yacc`, aside from integrating with [Hemlock](https://github.com/BranchTaken/Hemlock) rather than [C](https://en.wikipedia.org/wiki/The_C_Programming_Language).

 - `hocc` generates LR(1) rather than [LALR(1)](https://en.wikipedia.org/wiki/LALR_parser) parsers,
-  optionally using a behavior-preserving compaction algorithms that reduces the state machine size relative to the canonical LR(1) algorithm [^knuth1965].
+  optionally using behavior-preserving algorithms that reduce the state machine size relative to the canonical LR(1) algorithm [^knuth1965].
 - `hocc`'s precedence facilities are more precise and easier to use without inadvertently masking grammar ambiguities.
 Whereas `yacc` supports only a single linear precedence ordering, `hocc` supports arbitrarily many directed acyclic precedence graphs.
 Given this more powerful conflict